setrf/thistouristdoesnotexist/README.md

 Behavior
 - No HTML/JS UI; `GET /` responds with a single image file.
 - Each refresh returns a random file from the `photos/` folder.
+- Caching is disabled (no-store) so the image varies on every request.

 Where To Put Photos
 - Upload images via SFTP to: `/var/www/apps/thistouristdoesnotexist/photos/`